napframework/nap-docs/app/manual/01_gettingstarted.md

 ### Configure Material {#configure_cube_material}

-Create a link to the cube shader by clicking on the icon to the right of the `Shader` property.
-Select the `CubeShader` in the popup.
+Start by linking in the shader.
+Click on the icon next to `Shader` and select the `CubeShader` in the popup.

 #### Bind Color {#bind_cube_color}

 Right-click on `Uniforms` in the inspector panel and add a `nap::UniformStruct` to it.
 Expand the new item and change the `Name` of the struct to *UBO*.
-Right-click on the `Uniforms` property of the new struct and add a `nap::UniformVec3`.
+Right-click on the `Uniforms` property of the new struct and add a `nap::UniformVec3` to it.
 Expand the new item and change the `Name` to *color* and the `Value` to `1 1 1` (white).

 You just set the (default) color of the cube to white by creating a binding in the material that targets the `UBO.color` uniform in the shader: